ketai/ketai.org/README.md

 4. Include a .jpg thumbnail of your project in that folder with file named "thumbnail.jpg".
 The recommended file size is 800x600px

-5. Your markdown file should be formatted in following manner.
+5. Your markdown file should be formatted in following manner (include *---*).

-	---
+*---*

 title: Project Name

 link: Link to your project

 description: Text goes here

-	---
+*---*

 ### Dependencies
 1. [Node.js](https://nodejs.org/)